csaid/csaid.github.io/_posts/2017-07-09-part-1-a-bipartisan-list-of-people-who-are-bad-for-america.md

 ---
 layout: post
 title: Part 1&#58; A bipartisan list of people who are bad for America
-description: Writers and media personalities who stoke partisan outrage for personal gain
+description: Writers and media personalities who cherry pick the worst actions of their ideological opponents
----

 Imagine that alien researchers visited America to learn about our political culture.
 If they wrote a report to send back to their planet, I imagine it would look something like this: